 Why choose an independent school?

 Over and over again, the 400,000 families who send their children to the nation’s independent schools cite individual attention, small classes, teacher excellence, and high academic standards as the building blocks for their children’s success in college and beyond.
 The National Association of Independent Schools (NAIS) website serves as a valuable resource for parents seeking to understand the value and importance of an independent school education.
 See The Value Of Independent Schools video produced by NAIS (National Association of Independent Schools).

 What are the school hours?

-The average class size is 13 students to one teacher.
-The student to faculty ratio is 8 to 1.
+What is the average class size?
+Our class sizes average approximately 15 students to one teacher.
+The overall student to faculty ratio is 8 to 1.

 What colleges do MPH graduates attend?

 Our college-preparatory curriculum and history of exceptional college placement is a large reason parents enroll their children at MPH.
 Each year, our graduates go on to study at a wide variety of colleges and universities within the United States and abroad.
 They attend small, elite liberal arts colleges as well as Ivy League and large public universities.
-Our Upper School curriculum focuses on college-prep and MPH students benefit from our unique and personalized College Counseling program helps students find the best-fit placement for their academic and personal goals.
+Our highly-personalized College Counseling program helps students find the best-fit placement for their academic and personal goals.

 What do you look for in an applicant?